Data Engineering in Retail

 Benefits of Data Engineering in the Retail Industry

-Data Engineering Benefits in Retail
+Data Engineering in the Retail Industry

 Almost 62% of retailers say using information and analytics gives them a competitive advantage, compared to 63% of cross-industry leaders.
 To better understand the role of data engineering in the retail industry, let’s take a look at the following factors that allow retailers to unlock significant efficiencies in their operations: